thisispurefm/tech-docs/docs/tech-team/active-directory/installing-windows-10.md

 ---
 layout: default
-title: Installing Windows 10
+title: Installing Windows 10 & Domain Joining
-parent: Windows
+parent: Active Directory
 grand_parent: Tech Team
 nav_order: 1
 ---

-# Installing Windows 10
+# Installing Windows 10 & Domain Joining a PC

 We are sticking with Windows 10 for the time being, as it has all of the features of Windows 11 but with lower hardware requirements and better stability.